OrvilleCenaon/dcit50-java-portfolio/README.md

 # DCIT 50 – Java Programming Laboratory Portfolio

-This repository contains a compilation of all laboratory activities completed for the subject **DCIT 50**.
-The activities are designed to demonstrate fundamental Java programming concepts through practical, problem-based applications.
+This repository contains a compilation of all laboratory activities and the final project completed for the subject **DCIT 50 – Java Programming**.
+The purpose of this portfolio is to demonstrate mastery of fundamental and advanced Java programming concepts through practical, problem-based applications.

-Each laboratory activity is organized in a **separate folder** and focuses on different aspects of Java development, including basic syntax, control structures, arrays, and object-oriented programming principles.
-The projects emphasize proper program logic, code organization, and user interaction using console-based applications.
+Each laboratory activity is organized in a **separate folder** and showcases different aspects of Java development, including:

+- Basic syntax and control structures
+- Object-oriented programming principles (classes, objects, inheritance, polymorphism, abstraction, and encapsulation)
+- Data handling with arrays and collections
+- GUI development using Java Swing
+- Real-world problem-solving and modular program design

-This portfolio serves as a consolidated reference of my progress and learning throughout the course, showcasing how theoretical concepts were applied to solve real-world programming problems.
+This portfolio serves as a consolidated reference of my learning journey throughout the course, illustrating how theoretical concepts were applied to create functional, well-structured Java programs.
+It highlights both **console-based applications** and **interactive graphical applications**, showing progression from foundational skills to more complex projects.

 ## Laboratory Activity 1: Library Book Management System